Mycrosys/Hachiko/README.md

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed so each page can stand on its own and the visitor can freely choose to switch between each of them at any time.
 The Navigation points were named fittingly, so the visitor always knows what to expect on that site.
         2. The Navigation is fixed at the top and scrolls with the page.
-It is semi transparent to not obscure the top content fully, yet is read- and useable at any time-
+It is semi transparent to not obscure the top content fully, yet is read- and useable at any time.

 -   #### Returning Visitor Goals